-A.1.2.3 Create a space and conditions to welcome youth internships on studies related to youth of Guinea-Bissau.
-In order for INJ to create its own data, including research around youth and youth institutions, and for youth to be exposed to more opportunities, several higher education institutes will be identified with the aim to of partnering up with the INJ, who will offer internships for university students who wish to pursue research and/or a final dissertation on youth related subjects.
+A.1.2.3 Create a space and conditions to welcome youth internships on studies related to youth of Guinea-Bissau.(IN PROGRESS) In order for INJ to create its own data, including research around youth and youth institutions, and for youth to be exposed to more opportunities, several higher education institutes will be identified with the aim to of partnering up with the INJ, who will offer internships for university students who wish to pursue research and/or a final dissertation on youth related subjects.
 INJ would co-share the ownership/copyright of the various research and make them available for the use by youth and other stakeholders with interest in the youth field.
+In this regard, some equipment should be provided to ensure that the Youth Institute has a user-friendly environment for welcoming the internship placements and the conditions to properly manage the Digital Platform.